What Must Be Done After Incorporation of a Foreign Subsidiary

 If the subsidiary were to become insolvent, the parent-company may be able to reduce its liabilities to the subsidiary’s assets.
 It can also prevent these assets from being claimed by a creditor.

 If the control and management of the subsidiary are in Singapore, a foreign subsidiary that has been incorporated in Singapore will be regarded as a tax resident of Singapore.
 This means that because Singapore’s corporate tax rates are among the lowest in the world.
 Therefore, the subsidiary will most likely be taxed less than it would have been if it had been operating from its home country.

 Further Information About Singapore Foreign Subsidiaries

-A subsidiary does not have to operate under the same name as its parent-company.
+A subsidiary does not have to operate under the same name as its parent company.
 It may opt to operate under any name which has received approval from ACRA.
-It may also conduct business activities which are different from those conducted by its parent-company.
+It may also conduct business activities that are different from those conducted by its parent company.

 Registration for subsidiary incorporation may be completed online at BizFile+.
-Therefore, it is not necessary for one to go to Singapore to incorporate the subsidiary.
-However, one has to go to Singapore to set up a corporate bank account.
-This is because most of Singapore’s banks require a face-to-face interview with the shareholders or directors of the company.
+Therefore, one doesn’t need to go to Singapore to incorporate the subsidiary.

-A foreign subsidiary may repatriate any of its own capital or profits to its parent-company.
+A foreign subsidiary may repatriate any of its capital or profits to its parent company.
 The Companies Act spells out any capital return requirements which may apply.

-Subsidiaries which have been incorporated in Singapore are automatically registered for corporate income tax after they have been incorporated.
-The Inland Revenue Authority of Singapore (IRAS) will be duly notified of this fact.
+Subsidiaries that are incorporated in Singapore are automatically registered for corporate income tax after they have been incorporated.
+The Inland Revenue Authority of Singapore (IRAS) will be duly notified after the incorporation.
 Subsidiaries with an annual turnover of S$1 million or more will have to register separately for GST status with IRAS.